cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 Runtime module implementations should provide an instance of `grpc.ClientConnInterface` as core service.
 This service will allow modules to send messages to and make queries against other modules as described in [ADR 033](./adr-033-protobuf-inter-module-comm.md).

-A single `grpc.ClientConnInterface` will be used for both MsgClient's and QueryClient's and the state machine will make the presence or absence of the protobuf option `cosmos.msg.v1.service` which will be required for all valid `Msg` service types.
+A single `grpc.ClientConnInterface` will be used for both MsgClient's and QueryClient's.
+The protobuf option `cosmos.msg.v1.service` will allow the router to detect whether a given service is a query or msg service and route requests appropriately.

 It will likely be necessary to define which queries and `Msg`'s are available for inter-module communication, possibly with an `internal` protobuf option.